-The Agency is in the process of implementing a linked deposit program for nonpoint source pollution control projects through revisions of Title 131.
+The Agency continues the implementation of a linked deposit program for nonpoint source pollution control projects through revisions of Title 131.
 The Clean Water State Revolving Fund will partner with eligible lending institutions, which will disburse loans to borrowers for these projects through a linked deposit loan program.
-Under this program, the State agrees to place funds into low-yielding deposits, and the lending institution agrees to provide loans to borrowers at similarly reduced interest rates below common market rates.
-Title 131 revisions are planned to be presented to the Environmental Quality Council in November 2015 for approval.
-Once revisions are completed and approved, marketing and communication of the program will begin.
+Under this program, the State agrees to place funds into low-yielding deposits, and the lending institution agrees to provide loans to borrowers at similarly reduced interest rate below common market rates.
+Title 131 revisions were presented to the Environmental Quality Council in November 2015 and approved.
+With those revisions, marketing and communication of the program will begin.